Rhonda Watkins

-Rhonda Watkins (born 9 December 1987) is a Trinidad and Tobago long jumper.
+Rhonda Avion Watkins (born 9 December 1987) is a Trinidad and Tobago long jumper.
 She is the former national record holder in the event at 6.82m set in 2007 at the Prefontaine Classic.

 Career

 She won the gold medal at the 2006 World Junior Championships, and competed without reaching the final round at the 2008 Olympic Games.
 She also finished thirteenth in the high jump at the 2003 World Youth Championships.

 She has 6.82 metres in the long jump, achieved in May 2007 in Eugene.
 In the high jump she has 1.84 metres, achieved in May 2007 in Palo Alto.

+As of 2024, she was employed as a primary care sports medicine doctor after completing medical school, a residency in pediatrics, a fellowship in sports medicine, and a master's degree in public health.
+She has conducted research on preventing injuries, gait retraining and the influence of social media on athletes.